sentubiswas013/Javascript/code/question-02.md

   }
   ```

-  Function declarations are hoisted, meaning they are available throughout the code.

 * **Function Expression**: A function assigned to a variable, which may or may not be named.
   ```javascript
    const greet = function() {
     console.log("Hello");
   };
   ```
 * **Arrow Function**:
   ```javascript
     const greet = () => console.log('Hello!');
   ```